 In 2015, PGS began a large, multi-disciplinary 2D geoscience project with the aim of offering new insights into the Westralian Superbasin of the Australian North West Shelf geological province.
 The project has employed an integrated approach encompassing a reprocessing initiative, regional 2D seismic interpretation, utilization of gravity and magnetics, and quantitative seismic interpretation to achieve the goal of providing a new regionally consistent framework across the variable velocity regime of the North West Shelf.

-Figure 1: Location map of Access Westralia, with details of open acreage and 2016 proposed acreage release blocks.
+Location map of Access Westralia, with details of open acreage and 2016 proposed acreage release blocks.

-Improved zero phasing and bandwidth optimisation of the conventional seismic data has provided a broader range of frequencies across the amplitude spectrum resulting in a superior seismic image.
+Improved zero phasing and bandwidth optimization of the conventional seismic data has provided a broader range of frequencies across the amplitude spectrum resulting in a superior seismic image.
 This in turn makes the Access study ideally suited for both initial geological interpretation and subsequent quantitative interpretation.
 A strong focus on well-tie has been maintained, and critical wells with acoustic logs are incorporated in the reprocessing for calibration.